jayinc/docs/content/dev-tools/_index.md

 # Dashboard

-The Speechly [Dashboard](/dev-tools/dashboard) is where you create, deplly and configure Speechly applications.
+The Speechly [Dashboard](/dev-tools/dashboard) is where you create, set up, and deploy Speechly applications.
 The Dashboard provides some simple usage instructions when you log in for the first time.

 # Command line tool

-Our [Command Line Tool](/dev-tools/command-line-client/) lets you create, deploy and configure Speechly applications from the command line.
+Our [Command Line Tool](/dev-tools/command-line-client/) lets you create, set up, and deploy Speechly applications from the command line.
 Some of our more advanced features are only available when using the Command Line Tool.
-Beginners should start with the Dashboard.
+We recommend beginners to start with the Dashboard.